Privacy, Confidentiality and Security Policy

 - contact you to participate in customer research and surveys

-Once you have a loan with us, we will share your credit experience on an ongoing basis with other lenders and credit reporting agencies.
+Once you have a loan with us, we will share your credit experience on an ongoing basis with credit reporting agencies.
 You cannot withdraw your consent for this sharing of information as it is necessary to support the credit process.

 How we handle your information when you use our website